fhdsl/NIH_Data_Sharing/docs/01-intro.md

 **Data Management**

-The work involved with validating, organizing, protecting, maintaining, and processing scientific data to ensure the accessibility, reliability, and quality of the scientific data for its users.
-All data should be managed.
+The work involved with validating, organizing, protecting, maintaining, and processing scientific data to ensure the accessibility, reliability, and quality of the scientific data for use in research.
+All research data should be actively managed.

 **Data Sharing**

 The act of making scientific data available for use by others (e.g., the larger research community, institutions, the broader public), for example, via an established repository.
-Some data meet criteria to be exempt from data sharing.
+Some data carry limitations on how data sharing can be done and some meet criteria that make them exempt from data sharing.

 **Metadata**

-Data that provide additional information intended to make scientific data interpretable and reusable (e.g., date, independent sample and variable construction and description, methodology, data provenance, data transformations, any intermediate or descriptive observational variables).
+Data that provide additional information intended to make scientific data interpretable and reusable.
+Metadata can include features like dates, independent sample and variable construction and description, methodology, data provenance, data transformations, any intermediate or descriptive observational variables.

-**Data Management and Sharing Plan (Plan)**
+**Data Management and Sharing Plan**

-A plan describing the data management, preservation, and sharing of scientific data and accompanying metadata.
+A plan describing an approach to data management, preservation, and sharing of scientific data and accompanying metadata.

 </div>

-# Will this policy affect me?
+# How will this policy affect me?

 > You can refer to the [NIH overview](https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policy/research-covered-under-the-data-management-sharing-policy#after){target="_blank"} of which research will be covered by this new policy.